Next Start

-The invention of the diesel engine goes way back – all the way to the 1890s.
-Since their introduction, they have remained one of the most common engines used in power generation applications.
+The invention of the first diesel engine goes way back, all the way to the 1890s.
+Since their introduction, they have remained one of the most common engines used in power-generation applications.
 They have been useful in a variety of industries and functionalities.

 Given their rich history and the fact that they are still widely used today, those interested in working on diesel engines have a variety of careers they can pursue.
-Diesel generator technicians or mechanics have the opportunity to work on these powerful engines and generator systems.
+Diesel generator technicians or mechanics work on these powerful engines and generator systems.

 When Was the Diesel Engine Invented?